StarshipAmelia/adb_statusline/README.rst

 Why?
 ====
 I've previously made a version of this script in bash (unreleased), and felt like improving upon its functionality while also learning a more comprehensive language.
-Also I enjoy seeing colorful numbers in my tmux statusbar, and picking up one's phone to check the battery is far too difficult!
+Also I enjoy seeing colorful numbers in my tmux status bar, and picking up one's phone to check the battery is far too difficult!

 Inspiration
 ===========
-Other ``tmux`` statusline utilities, including `tmux-top <https://github.com/TomasTomecek/tmux-top>`_ and `tmux-mem-cpu-load <https://github.com/thewtex/tmux-mem-cpu-load>`_.
+Other ``tmux`` status line utilities, including `tmux-top <https://github.com/TomasTomecek/tmux-top>`_ and `tmux-mem-cpu-load <https://github.com/thewtex/tmux-mem-cpu-load>`_.

 TODO
 ====
-See TODO.rst
+See `<TODO.rst>`_

 License
 =======